ender-js/Ender/README.md

 --------------------
 Because in the browser - small, loosely coupled modules are the future, and large, tightly-bound monolithic libraries are the past!

-Ponder this...
 Ender is unique and important in two key ways:

 1) Ender provides front end developers with a true package management system and the powerful command line tools necessary to back it up... making your library maintenance tasks simple, painless, and fast.